sherryue123/sherryue123.github.io/_pages/about.md

 Feel free to reach me at xzhang7(at)caltech(dot)edu!

 ## News and upcoming activities
-* I'm giving an invited (outreach) talk at the [FUTURE of Physics 2022](https://future.pma.caltech.edu/) on September 12th at Caltech.
-Looking forward to meeting the new generation of women in physics!
-* I'm giving an invited talk at Stanford University titled "A scalable superconducting quantum architecture with long-range connectivity" on September 16th.
-You can also tune in to the seminar via zoom.
-Let me know if you need the link.
 * Our manuscript ''A scalable superconducting quantum simulator with long-range connectivity based on a photonic bandgap metamaterial'' is now on arXiv.
 Please check it out at [arXiv: 2206.12803](https://arxiv.org/abs/2206.12803).